hasura/graphql-engine/graphql/manual/auth/roles-variables.rst

 Read more about :doc:`configuring webhook authentication for Hasura<webhook>`.

-There are 4 different types of operations for which you can define permissions on a table.
+There are 4 different types of operations for which you can define permissions on a table, ie: Select, Insert, Update and Delete.

-- Select permissions
-- Insert permissions
-- Update permissions
-- Delete permissions